antimof/UxPlay/README.md

 Different distributions may break up GStreamer 1.x into packages in different ways; the packages listed above in the build instructions should bring in other required GStreamer packages as dependencies, but will not install all possible plugins.

-### 5. Failure to decrypt ALL video and audio streams from a particular (older) client:
+### 5. Failure to decrypt ALL video and/or audio streams from a particular (older) client:

 This triggers an error message, and will be due to use of an incorrect protocol for getting the AES decryption key from the client.